Video-Nomad/gs-curvetools-docs/docs/source/useful-tips.rst

 First you can enable Screen-space Ambient Occlusion but without any actual occlusion happening.
 Maya 2017-2020 viewport will increase the visibility of the curves if you have Ambient Occlusion enabled.

+.. important:: This trick only works on materials with transparency.
+If you don't use alpha on your material, just add a little bit of overall transparency.
+Even smallest amount will enable this AO trick.

 .. figure:: https://i.imgur.com/yLFF7GW.gif
     :alt: Maya Shelf
     :class: with-shadow